-Daily Devotional Saturday 6th February 2021
+Daily Bible Reading Saturday 6th February 2021

-by William Moody
+Teaching by Rev. William Moody

 In contrast to Judah, Joseph was a very righteous man.
 Joseph ends up in the home of Potiphar the captain of Pharaoh’s guard in Egypt (v1).